 IBM Integration Bus version 10 was first released in March 2015, and since then it has been constantly enhanced with new features delivered alongside maintenance as part of quarterly fix packs.
-The most recent fix pack is v10.0.0.15, released in December 2018.
+The most recent fix pack is v10.0.0.16, released in March 2019.
 We will continue to ship fix packs for IIBv10, but there will not be an IIBv11 because the next major engineering release for the IBM Integration Bus technology is named IBM App Connect Enterprise v11.
 This is the official successor to IBM Integration Bus and is the follow on offering that Integration Bus customers should upgrade to.

 At its initial release IBM App Connect Enterprise focussed on changes to the IIB runtime architecture which make it even better for running inside containers such as:

 - Integration servers which exist independently and do not need an integration node definition